ecumenos/ecumenos-docs/achitecture/orbis-socialis.md

 It serves for crawl records from other Orbis Socialis clusters.
 Besides, this service keep actual accounts information by requesting PDSs of residents of this Orbis Socialis.

-### Core
+### Ingress Service

-REST API server.
+REST API server for writing commands.

 #### Description

-It is main service of the Orbis Socialis.
-It holds all main functionality and it only has WRITE functionality for core data of the application.
+It is one of key services of the Orbis Socialis.
+It holds all main functionality only WRITING functionality for core data (NOT PERSONAL) of the application.

 #### Endpoints

+- accounts:
+    - attaching an account to the Orbis Socialis service
+    - disattaching an account from the Orbis Socialis service
+    - transfering an account from one Orbis Socialis service to another one
 - posts:
-    - endpoints for CRUD posts
-    - endpoints for CRUD comments under posts
-    - endpoints for Create/Update/Delete reactions under posts
+    - endpoint for creation of record of publisher's post;
+    - endpoint for deleting of record of publisher's post;
-- public quick posts:
+- quick-posts:
-    - endpoints for CRUD public quick posts
-    - endpoints for CRUD comments under public quick posts
-    - endpoints for Create/Update/Delete reactions under public quick posts
+    - endpoint for creation of record of publisher's quick-post;
+    - endpoint for deleting of record of publisher's quick-post;
 - groups:
+    - endpoint for creation a group
+    - endpoint for updating a group information
+    - endpoint for deleting a group
+    - endpoint for creating a group post
+    - endpoint for updating a group post
-    - endpoints for CRUD groups
+    - endpoint for deleting a group post
+    - endpoint for creating a group comments under group post
-    - endpoints for CRUD group posts
+    - endpoint for updating a group comments under group post
-    - endpoints for CRUD comments under group posts
+    - endpoint for deleting a group comments under group post
+    - endpoint for creating a reactions under group post
+    - endpoint for updating a reactions under group post
-    - endpoints for Create/Update/Delete reactions under group posts
+    - endpoint for deleting a reactions under group post
     - forums:
+        - endpoint for creation a group forum topic
+        - endpoint for updating a group forum topic
+        - endpoint for deleting a group forum topic
+        - endpoint for creation a group forum topics's record
-        - endpoints for CRUD group forum topics
+        - endpoint for updating a group forum topics's record
-        - endpoints for CRUD group forum topics's records
+        - endpoint for deleting a group forum topics's record
+        - endpoint for creation a group album
+        - endpoint for updating a group information
+        - endpoint for deleting a group album
-        - endpoints for CRUD group albums
+        - endpoint for uploading media to a group album.
+Available media formats:
-        - endpoints for CRUD group albums medias (images (PNG, GIF or JPEG), videos (MP4 video format with H264 format with AAC audio))
+            - image (PNG, GIF or JPEG)
+            - video (MP4 video format with H264 format with AAC audio)
+        - endpoint for updating an information about group album's media
+        - endpoint for deleting media from a group album

+### API Gateway

+REST API server for retrieving data by queries.

+#### Description

+It is one of key services of the Orbis Socialis.
+It holds all main functionality only READING functionality for core data (NOT PERSONAL) of the application.

+#### Endpoints

+- search (single endpoint):
+    - filters:
+        - by type
+        - by account's `handle_name`
+        - by text (postgres `LIKE` would be used)
+        - by Orbis Socialis
+    - types of entities:
+        - for posts
+        - for quick-posts
+        - groups
+- posts:
+    - endpoint for retrieving single post with comments and reactions (1st page of pagination + total number)
+    - endpoint for retrieving the account's posts
+    - endpoint for retrieving posts as a feed
+    - endpoints for retrieving the post's comments
+    - endpoints for retrieving the post's reactions
+- public quick-posts:
+    - endpoint for retrieving single quick-post with comments and reactions (1st page of pagination + total number)
+    - endpoint for retrieving the account's quick-posts
+    - endpoint for retrieving quick-posts as a feed
+    - endpoints for retrieving the quick-post's comments (pagination)
+    - endpoints for retrieving the quick-post's reactions (pagination)
+- groups:
+    - endpoint for retrieving the account's groups
+    - endpoint for retrieving the group's information
+    - endpoint for retrieving the group's topics
+    - endpoint for retrieving the group's topic's records
+    - endpoint for retrieving the group's albums
+    - endpoint for retrieving the group's album's medias

 ### Admin